 Comparative Health claims

-As with all health claims, comparative health claims may only be made if they are listed as authorised in the Register and meet the conditions of use associated with the relevant claim, as specified in the Register (Rules 15.1 and 15.1.1).
-CAP understands that an example of a comparative health claim would be “Consumption of foods containing fructose leads to a lower blood glucose rise compared to foods containing sucrose or glucose” (please see the Register for the conditions of use).
+As with all health claims, comparative health claims may only be made if they are listed as authorised in the relevant Register and meet the conditions of use associated with the relevant claim, as specified in the Register (Rules 15.1 and 15.1.1).
+CAP understands that an example of a comparative health claim would be “Consumption of foods containing fructose leads to a lower blood glucose rise compared to foods containing sucrose or glucose” (please see the relevant registers for the conditions of use).

 The ASA investigated the claim "no other food lowers cholesterol more" for a product which was allowed to make the authorised reduction of disease risk claim "Plant sterols have been shown to lower/reduce blood cholesterol.
 High cholesterol is a risk factor in the development of coronary heart disease".
 Because the authorised claim did not have a comparative element, and the claim “no other food lowers cholesterol more" was not itself listed as authorised on the EU Register, the ASA ruled it breached the Code (Unilever UK Ltd, 16 October 2013).